jeremUNIL/DMML2022_Blancpain/README.md

 Once the previous models have been trained, we will try to increase the prediction accuracy by using other techniques.
 The results obtained are summarised in the table below.
 A video presenting all the solutions is also available under the "Video link" section.

+ The additional models used are as follows:
+ The Multinomial Naive Bayes model is a binary classification model commonly used in classification tasks.
+It uses a "naive" approach by assuming that all independent variables are independent of each other, which can simplify the modelling process.
+However, this assumption may not always be true in reality, which may result in a lower performance of this model compared to other classification models.

+Translated with www.DeepL.com/Translator (free version)

 ## Summary of results table